 Hilly Fields stands 175 feet above sea level giving you excellent views of nearby Lewisham and The City Of London in the distance.
 There is a football pitch, cafe, picnic area, tennis courts, a cricket pitch and basketball court on-site.

 Nearest Station to Hilly Fields: Brockley Railway Station

 Lloyd Country Park

 Lloyd Country Park is located on the outskirts of Croydon.
 It is huge at 114 acres so you will have plenty of places to find your own spot.

 There are plenty of facilities to keep everyone entertained.
 Facilities include Football Pitches, Tennis Courts, Rugby Pitches Bowls, an open-air Gymnasium, Disc Golf (Frisbee Golf), orienteering, a children’s playground cross-country courses, horse riding and a pond.

 In summer, the park hosts various music festivals.

 Nearest Station to Lloyd Country Park: is South Croydon Train Station.
 You can either walk for 15 minutes from here or get the Tram.
 The tram service for the park stops at Lloyd Park – Route 3.

 Peckham Rye Park

-In the park, you will find a cafe, an adventure playground, a skate park, a football pitch and an outdoor gym.
+You will find a cafe, an adventure playground, a skate park, a football pitch and an outdoor gym in the park.
 So you have no excuses not to keep fit!
 There are also various gardens like the Japanese garden and Nature Garden.